As explained in the new features of Galaxy S9 and S9+, the camera in both phones was significantly improved with an updated Galaxy S9 camera app.

 10. Galaxy S9 camera effects

-You need tap camera effects icon to add effects to your photo.
+You need to tap the camera effects icon to add effects to your photo.

 11. Switch between front and rear cameras